kilsedar/land-cover-collector/README.md

 The packages and platforms used in this app are already in the repository.

-It may be necessary to point the app to your CouchDB instance in the "www/settings.js".
+It may be necessary to point the app to your CouchDB instance in the "www/settings.js" file.